RomaneTh/front/README.md

 # front-spimed

 This repo contains a login page, and logged in users can update their password.
 The front is available at http://localhost:8080.

-The back is an api on port http://localhost:5000.
+The back is an api on http://localhost:5000.

 ### Dockerisation
 ```bash